Patrick Ciurria: Pordenone

 In summer 2017, Ciurria was sold outright to Pordenone.
 In the 2017–18 season, he scored six goals in 29 appearances in the Serie C. Ciurria helped Pordenone with the league title in the 2018–19 season, marking the club's first promotion to the Serie B; he scored three goals in 37 games.

 In the 2019–20 Serie B season, Ciurria scored five league goals in 35 appearances, and made one Coppa Italia appearance.
 The 2020–21 season was a prolific one for Ciurria, seeing him score nine goals and make 11 assists in 36 league games – he was the league top assist provider.

 Monza

 On 31 July 2021, Ciurria joined fellow Serie B side Monza on a three-year deal.
 He made his debut on 14 August, in a 2–1 Coppa Italia defeat to Cittadella in the first round.
 Ciurria helped Monza to their first Serie A promotion, after winning the promotion play-off final against Pisa.

-He made his Serie A debut for Monza on 13 August 2022, as a substitute in a 2–1 home defeat to Torino.
-Ciurria first played as a starter on 18 September, assisting Christian Gytkjær in Monza's first-ever Serie A win, 1–0 at home against Italian giants Juventus.
+Ciurria made his Serie A debut for Monza on 13 August 2022, as a substitute in a 2–1 home defeat to Torino.
+He first played as a starter on 18 September, assisting Christian Gytkjær in Monza's first-ever Serie A win, 1–0 at home against Italian giants Juventus.
+Ciurria helped Monza to an 11th-place finish in the league.
+On 10 August 2023, Monza renewed his contract until 30 June 2026.